Disappearance of Asha Kreimer

 Asha Kreimer (born May 2, 1989; disappeared September 21, 2015) is a missing Australian woman.
 She had been awake for five days, suffering a mental health crisis, and had been released following a psychiatric evaluation.
 While eating breakfast with her boyfriend and a family friend in the Rollerville Cafe in Point Arena, California, she headed for the restroom.
 She was following her friend, but the friend soon found that Kreimer had disappeared.

 Kreimer likely never entered the bathroom.
 At the time of her disappearance she was dressed in street clothes, but she was barefoot.
 She had no money, credit cards, or identification documents with her.
-Her jacket was later found discarded along the road.
+Her jacket was later found discarded along the road, but no definitive proof of her fate or whereabouts has ever been discovered.

 Background

 Twenty-six-year-old Asha Kreimer, who held dual US-Australian citizenship, had been living with her boyfriend in Albion, California, for three years when she suffered a mental health crisis.
 She had never previously had mental health issues.
 However, after being awake for four nights and shouting incoherently, she was taken to Mendocino Coast District Hospital in Fort Bragg, California, on September 20, 2015.
 The contractor who had taken over when Mendocino County privatized mental health services was supposed to evaluate her under California Code 5150 to determine whether she was a risk to herself or others.
 However, Kreimer was so resistant to having her vital signs taken prior to a mental health evaluation that the Fort Bragg Police Department was called.
-In the end, Kreimer was released without evaluation or treatment to her boyfriend and a visiting Australian childhood friend.
+In the end, Kreimer was released without evaluation or treatment, to the custody of her boyfriend and a visiting Australian childhood friend.